Obalfour/infovis-itba/README.md

 Visualizations will include:

-- Makeover Monday weeks 9 to 17
+- Makeover Monday weeks 9 to 15
 - Personal Information project
-- VAST Challenge submission